redsh4de/monero-site/src/content/moneropedia/en/change.md

 ---
-summary: 'Monero sent as part of a transaction, that returns to your account instead of going to another recipient'
+summary: "Monero sent as part of a transaction, that returns to your account instead of going to another recipient"
 title: Change
 terms: ["change"]
 ---